SAP-samples/btp-resource-consumption-monitor/README.md

 - **Dynamic Tile**: In case the dynamic tile of the Report application does not show your forecasted CPEA credit for this month (but shows 3 dots instead), you will need to manually create a system mapping.
 In the `Work Zone Site Manager`, navigate to the `Settings` menu and go to `Alias Mapping`.
 Add a new alias with the following settings: Aliases = `sid(BTPRC.CPKG)` and Runtime Destination = `btprc-srv`.
 If this mapping already exists and the error is still present, `edit` and `save` this mapping without making changes to re-trigger it.
 - **Cachebuster error 500**: In case your applications do not open from the launchpad because of a failed call to `/cachebusterTokens.json`, you can correct this from the `Work Zone Channel Manager`.
 Use the `Update content` button of the `HTML5 Apps` entry **2 times** (refresh the content twice consecutively), which will create the cache records in the background and then your apps should open correctly.
 - **SAC "Can't read the view: BTPRC_MONITORING:..."**: It is possible that even after you remapped all 3 models to the correct connection, opening the story keeps on displaying this error while still showing the data at the same time.
 To get rid of this (un-needed) error, open your SAC story, click on `edit` and `save`.
 This should remove the error the next time you open the story.
-- **SAC "You have no authorization to the model" or "Insufficient Privileges"**: In case the SAC story can not load because of an error stating "You have no authorization to the model", and opening the SAC model directly gives "Insufficient privileges", use the `HANA Cloud Cockpit` to assign the missing Object Privileges to the user used to connect to the HDI.
-A known suspect here is the `_SYS_BI::BIMC_PROPERTIES` table which needs `SELECT` privileges.
+- **SAC "You have no authorization to the model" or "Insufficient Privileges"**: In case the SAC story can not load because of an error stating "You have no authorization to the model", and opening the SAC model directly gives "Insufficient privileges", you have 2 options.
+Either:
+    - update your HANA Cloud to 2024.14 (QRC 2/2024) which changes the PUBLIC profile to include the required analytical privileges (see [SAP Note 2944642](https://me.sap.com/notes/2944642/E));
+    - or, without updating HANA Cloud: use the `HANA Cloud Cockpit` to assign the missing Object Privileges to the user used to connect to the HDI.
+The missing privilege is the `_SYS_BI::BIMC_PROPERTIES` `table` which needs `SELECT` privileges.

 ## How to obtain support
 [Create an issue](https://github.com/SAP-samples/btp-resource-consumption-monitor/issues) in this repository if you find a bug or have questions about the content.